tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.1_local_development_and_test/README.md

 ### Prepare your custom actors

 If you have any custom wasm actors needed to be loaded, please place them in the directory `local`.

-### (Option 1) Run with server (non-interactive) mode

-Server mode will run the tests without interactions.
-You won't be able use CLI in this case.
+In our sample-actor case, you can find the file located at `/tearust/sample-actor/target/wasm32-unknown-unknown/release/sample_actor.wasm`, please cp this file to the `local` folder as the dev-runner will load all wasm actors inside the `local` folder.
+If the sample_actor.wasm not exists, you may forgot to build it.
+Run `./build.sh` to build it first.

+### Start the docker container servers

 You can run with server mode by doing the following: